 How Do I Pack Pots and Pans?

 You can pack pots together if they’re similar in size.
 Start by wrapping the largest pot, then wrap the smaller pot and put it into the larger pot and then repeat so forth.
-You also should wrap any lids individually, but you can flip the pot’s lid upside down on the pot or pan and then tape them together.
+You also should wrap any lids individually, but you can flip the pot’s lid upside down on the pot and then tape them together.

 How Do I Pack Silverware?